ruedoux/godot-autotile/README.md

 After doing that you can copy the `godot-example/addons/bulk-autotile` folder from this repo into your project.

-Add .csproj reference so the Godot project sees the .dll's:
+Add .csproj reference so Godot project sees the .dll's:

 ```xml
 <ItemGroup>